jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 interact with the parts of the cluster it needs.
 See figure \ref{cpao_overview}
 for an overview the CPAO.

-The Custom Pod Autoscaler Controller is distributed as a Docker image.

 ![Custom Pod Autoscaler Operator overview\label{cpao_overview}](assets/design/cpao_overview.svg)